bw05025/TUG-EDGCN/README.md

 ## Data and Training
 * The TST-TUG dataset is from [Ts Team, Università Politecnica delle Marche](https://www.tlc.dii.univpm.it/research/processing-of-rgbd-signals-for-the-analysis-of-activity-daily-life/kinect-based-dataset-for-motion-analysis) and is labeled and collated by us for machine learning applications.
 * The Asian-TUG dataset is from [Nanyang Technological University](https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/7VF22X)
 * The STS dataset is protected by the Institutional Review Boards (IRB) of University of California, San Diego.
-Therefore, we can't upload the dataset.
+Therefore, we can't upload it here.

+We provide the collated skeletons and labels in .../data/xxx/raw for the two Timed-Up-and-Go datasets.
+You may use .../data/xxx_split.py to split the data for cross validation.